 Carolyn Newberger is an artist, child psychologist, and musician (flute and jazz washboard) whose deep concerns for people and their lives drive her work.
 Her drawings, paintings and collage have achieved recognition and awards in juried and solo exhibitions.
 Carolyn went to Sarah Lawrence College and received her doctorate from Harvard, after two years in Burkina Faso with the Peace Corps.
 As a psychologist, Carolyn developed an influential theory of parental consciousness that continues to frame family studies and efforts to prevent child abuse.
 Her research and teaching at Harvard Medical School and Boston Children’s Hospital, and her ability clearly and soundly to address such subjects as parental discipline, sexual abuse, and domestic violence, attract respect and notice by clinicians and media alike.
 Called often as an expert on television news, she appeared twice on the Oprah Winfrey show and has published widely in both the scientific and popular press.
-Carolyn’s art is represented by Galatea Fine Arts in Boston, Massachusetts.
+Carolyn’s art is represented by Galatea Fine Arts in Boston, Massachusetts, 510 Warren Street Gallery in Hudson, New York, and the Artful Mind Gallery in Lenox, Massachusetts.
 To learn more about Carolyn and to view her art, visit her website at www.carolynnewberger.com.

 Carolyn NewbergerMore Info

 Sunday, 26 Aug 2018 - Two nights ago, the Boston Symphony at Tanglewood performed Mahler’s third symphony, a large, rambling, ambitious work by a young composer who had recently lost his sister and mother, suffered poor health, and whose intense love of nature offered him meaning and comfort.